This breathtaking quilt depicts Black people’s impact on American food, 406 times over

 The Legacy Quilt was sewn by Harlem Needle Arts and features illustrations by graphic designer Adrian Franks.
 “The idea was to find 400 people, one for every year for the 400 years that were initially being celebrated when we were opening in 2020, which would have taken us from 1619 to 2020,” Harris said, referring to the year enslaved Africans were first brought to America.
 “There are blank quilt squares to indicate the number of people that we just don’t know and that are being discovered daily.”

 Food writer Osayi Endolyn was tasked with writing text to accompany each tile, and those words are displayed on a screen at the exhibit.
 “It kind of became a narratively based copywriting job.
-And as anyone who’s a copywriter knows, that is some of the most important texts you’ll ever read or write because it has so much potency and power,” Endolyn told The Post.
+And as anyone who’s a copywriter knows, that is some of the most important text you’ll ever read or write because it has so much potency and power,” Endolyn told The Post.
 “It was my job to distill a lot of information down in just a very short space and to convey the who and the import of the what.
 That was difficult at times because you’re talking about some incredibly profound people, especially under the circumstances that many of the earliest figures were in.
 It’s just astounding.”

 “The innovation and their creativity and the artifacts that have emerged, whether it was people or things or ingredients that we were talking about, it’s just such an incredible picture,” Endolyn said.
 “It’s so easy to succumb to the misinformation around the acquiescence of people who lived through slavery, and when you see the entrepreneurship and you see the innovation, it just challenges that on so many levels.”